 There are six main islands in the chain where you can have a fun night out as well as stock up on supplies, while there are over 40 smaller islands and islets where you can either dock close to a village or anchor off a deserted beach for quietude and relaxation.
 Even smaller towns have supermarkets for you to stock up on water and supplies for the next stage of your trip.

-The closest Greek islands to Asia, expect an oriental flavour to the culture of this vast array of Mediterranean jewels at the eastern edge of Greece.
+The Dodecanese Islands are the closest Greek islands to Asia, expect an oriental flavour to the culture of this vast array of Mediterranean jewels at the eastern edge of Greece.
 There are close to 60 islands in the chain, including Kos and Rhodes where you will find some of the best shopping and nightlife.

 Every day you have a choice where to go, and may only need a couple of hours of sailing to get there.
 The winds blow from the north reliably, so this will inform you as where you go on your one or two week circuit – it may be advisable to head towards the north at the beginning of your adventure to get the tacking part of the trip out of the way early on and reach and run south back to the marina towards the end of the trip!